A Variational Framework for the Complexity of PDE Solutions: Complexity of PDE Solutions: Examples

 \section{Complexity of PDE Solutions: Examples}

 In this section, we present two examples illustrating the variational framework of Theorem~\ref{thm:compt}.
-These include a case where the solution is computable in polynomial time, as well as a case where the solution exhibits a complexity blowup.
+These include a case where the solution is computable in polynomial-time, as well as a case where the solution exhibits a complexity blowup.